wikindx/wikindx/website/web/src/content/sharing/cms.md

 function citeText($contentString)
 {
-	// Temp file must be written with unique filename espeically
+	// Temp file must be written with unique filename especially
 	// in a multi-user environment; here we use the session ID session_start();
 	$session_handle = session_id();